nmeisenzahl/hijack-kubernetes/README.md

 ## Slides

-My slides with further details and learnings are available [here](./docs/hijack-kubernetes.pdf).
+The corresponding slides with further details and learnings are available [here](./docs/hijack-kubernetes.pdf).